-Serbia: IMF messages that electricity price should be on increase trend4.
-July 2016. / News Serbia Energy
+Serbia: IMF messages that electricity price should be on increase trend, News Serbia Energy

 Head of the International Monetary Fund (IMF) mission to Serbia James Roaf said that Serbian citizens should get used to the adjustment of regulated electricity prices from year to year.